RobertKielty/spring-no-xml/README.md

   mvn clean install

 - gradle
-  in the root directory execute
+  in the root directory execute....

+  `//to use the gradle version in script`
+  `./gradlew wrapper`
-  `./gradlew wrapper //to use the gradle version in script` `./gradlew init //Downloads the gradle version in script` `./gradlew test acceptanceTestsLocal //runs unit tests, starts application and runs cucumber tests)`
+  `//Downloads the gradle version in script` `./gradlew init`
+  `//runs unit tests, starts application and runs cucumber tests)` `./gradlew test acceptanceTestsLocal`

   open in your favourite ide
   `./gradlew idea (generates idea files)`